malariagen/vector-tools/pipelines/qc/README.md

   -d /kwiat/vector/observatory/production/vo_agam/qc
 ```

 The path to the `fofn` must be specified.
-This path is used to interpolate the name of the sampleset using a regex.
-The sampleset is used to define the output directory.
+This path is used to interpolate the name of the sampleset, which is the name of the directory containing the `fofn`.
+The sampleset name is used to define the output directory.

 The `-d` argument specifies the output directory.
 The `-d` flag is used instead of a config entry to ensure that any additional snakemake files are created in the designated output directory.